kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+The feature depends on the API server.
+If the API server is unavailable, the new fields will not be updated.

 ###### What are other known failure modes?

 <!--